sigamani/agentic-rag/README.md

 ## Usage
 ### 1. Start the vLLM Server
+   Skip this step if you have OpenAI (or OpenAI compatible) API access.

+   1. Download a vLLM compatible model (I used [Llama-3.1-Storm-8B.Q8_0.gguf](https://huggingface.co/akjindal53244/Llama-3.1-Storm-8B-GGUF/blob/main/Llama-3.1-Storm-8B.Q8_0.gguf))

+   2. Edit [run_serve.sh](run_serve.sh) to adjust it to your GPU capabilities (Currently it's set up for my RTX 3090)

-   Start the vLLM server by running:
+   3. Start the vLLM server by running:
    ```sh
    sh run_serve.sh
    ```

-   Edit the file to adjust it to your GPU capabilities (Currently it's set up for my RTX 3090)

 ### 2. Create the Vector Database
    Use the script to create a vector database with the data: